Information barriers in Microsoft Teams

 - Users can't join channel meetings: If IB policies are enabled, users aren't allowed to join channel meetings if they're not a member of the team.
 The root cause is that IB checks rely on whether users can be added to a meeting chat roster, and only when they can be added to the roster are they allowed to join the meeting.
 The chat thread in a channel meeting is available to Team/Channel members only, and non-members can't see or access the chat thread.
 If IB is enabled for the organization and a non-team member attempts to join a channel meeting, that user isn't allowed to join the meeting.
 However, if IB isn't* enabled for the organization and a non-team member attempts to join a channel meeting, the user is allowed to join the meeting—but they won't see the chat option in the meeting.

-- IB policies don't work for federated users: If you allow federation with external organizations, the users of those organizations won't be restricted by IB policies.
-If users of your organization join a chat or meeting organized by external federated users, then IB policies also won't restrict communication between users of your organization.
+- IB policies don't work for external access users: If you have trusted external organizations defined in external access, the users of those organizations won't be restricted by IB policies.
+If users of your organization join a chat or meeting organized by external access users in another organization, then IB policies also won't restrict communication between users of your organization.

 - To learn more about IBs, see Information barriers.